Q1: How do I find my polling location?

 Q5.
 I am disabled and unable to fill out my form.
 Can someone else help me fill out my form?

 A: Yes.
 You may have someone fill out the form at your request.
 They must sign the form to verify that they signed the form on your behalf.

 Q6.
 My name has changed.
 Do I need to register again?

 A: Yes.
-You will need to fill out a new form or use the online form.
+You will need to fill out a new form or use this online form from servicearizona.com.

 Q7.
 What if I live in Arizona only part of the year?

 A: You can register to vote in Arizona only if you are a resident of Arizona.
 According to the Arizona Secretary of State’s Office, “A resident is an individual who has an actual physical presence in the state and the intent to remain in the state.
 A temporary absence does not result in a loss of residence if the individual intends to return.”